 - Eggshells are good for the garden, something about the calcium in the shell.

 - Feed them to your cat; it makes their coat silky

 - Use as a topping for your salad

 - Dip in hot sauce.

 - Eggs are a good source of protein.

-- They are good for the eyes, and prevent macular degeneration and cataracts.
+- They are beneficial for the eyes and prevent macular degeneration and cataracts.

-- Contains choline, which helps the cardiovascular system, nervous system, and brain.
+- It contains choline, which helps the cardiovascular system, nervous system, and brain.

-- A study showed that women who digested at least 6 eggs a week, were less likely to develop breast cancer.
+- A study showed that women who digested at least six eggs a week were less likely to develop breast cancer.

 - Due to vitamin A, helps the health of your skin and growth.